 This creamy pumpkin soup is easy to make and a great choice for a light lunch or dinner.
 Make a wonderful and filling bowl of soup from chicken broth, canned pumpkin, corn, herbs, and cream.

-Elevate your soup and make it dinner-party-ready by topping it with a dollop of pesto, creme fraiche, mascarpone, or shaves of ricotta salata.
+Make your soup extra special by topping it with a dollop of pesto, crème fraîche, mascarpone, or shaves of ricotta salata.
 Serve it with a light salad and bread.
 Ready in 30 minutes.

 03 of 18